-Not one stone was left standing upon another.
-The walls had been pushed inward on top of one another whole sections of quarried rock, all toppled, crumbled, and broken by the force of stone crushing stone.
-The wooden scaffolding and wall supports were splintered kindling.
+"From now on," said Esme resolutely, "I will spend all my time wooden scaffolding and wall supports were splintered kindling.
 Here and there a jagged beam poked out of the debris, snapped like a twig trodden underfoot.
-The gray-white rubble lay in a great heaped mound like a huge grave, the grave of '," the Most High.
+The gray-white rubble lay in a great heaped mound like a huge grave, the grave of the Most High.
 Or a grave for a King.
-1

 Quentin waded into the ruins, stepping over fallen rock, climbing onto the mound.
-Scattered in amongst the wreckage he saw tools a stonecutter's axe, a mason's trowel, a level, the tools were undamaged.
+Scattered in amongst the wreckage he saw tools-a stonecutter's axe, a mason's trowel, a level; the tools were undamaged.
 Surely there was a lesson in that, but what it could be escaped him.